wgx/blog.willgrant.org/_posts/2023-11-17-real-time-ui-production-generative-ai-radical-changes-ux-design-accessibility.markdown

 Possibly.
 If design ethics and accessibility are ignored, the web would become a more manipulative place which excludes more people.

-On the other hand, it has the potential to revolutionize access to systems - reducing learning curves, increasing efficiency and allowing access for all.
+On the other hand, it has the potential to revolutionize access to systems - reduce learning curves, increase efficiency and truly allow access for all.

 ## How likely is this to happen?